neonious/lowjs/README.md

 ## Compile from source

-In case the binary distributions available at http://www.lowjs.org/ do not work for your needs,  you can compile from source.
+In case the [binary distributions](https://www.lowjs.org/downloads.html) do not fit your needs, you can compile from source.

 Before compiling, make sure you have the following software installed: